 It is quite humbling how much appreciation I receive from patients and staff.
 This gives fulfilment and the realisation of how much difference the little time I give makes.
 I intended to volunteer for a few months but have lost count of time.

 As a mentor, I cherish every session spent with new volunteers, it is rewarding to see them settle comfortably.

 The Cambridge University Hospitals Voluntary Services team has been incredibly friendly and supportive.
 Their inspiration and devotion has inspired me and I know it will extend to others.

-And a patient answered, ‘She wags her tail and looks friendly, then her handler has a nice chat with you!’
+And a patient answered, ‘He wags his tail and looks friendly, then his handler has a nice chat with you!’
 Our PAT dogs are registered with Pets As Therapy, have passed a stringent temperament test and have an up to date certificate of registration.

 If you have a suitable dog and are interested in the scheme, please contact Pets As Therapy to register your dog before applying to volunteer.
 Details can be found on page xx of this booklet.
 Thank you!

 I found I still yearn to be somehow part of a local health care service.
 While considering a return pathway or just being involved, I have valued the opportunity to experience the workplace and appreciate it from an entirely different perspective.
 I have found that most people are immensely grateful and always enthusiastic to share that gratitude especially when they learn that the work is entirely unpaid.
 In fact the concept of working unpaid is alien to some of the population, yet the rewards are incredibly satisfying.
 I also recognise that it is not an experience that is possible for everyone, given the financial constraints of daily living.